This post may contain affiliate links. Please read myย privacy policy.

 - Other Bread Recipes You Might Like

-The traditional method of cooking naan in a hot clay tandoor oven with charcoal or wood fire is labor-intensive and requires skill and expertise, making it impractical for home kitchens.
-That’s why I’ve created this naan recipe for fluffy, chewy, buttery and bubbly naan bread, which is cooked in a hot cast-iron skillet, allowing you to enjoy it fresh and warm straight from your own kitchen.
+The traditional way of making naan in a tandoor oven with charcoal or wood fire might sound amazing, but let’s be real—it’s labor-intensive, tricky, and not exactly practical for most home kitchens.
+That’s why I came up with this easy recipe just for you!
+It’s fluffy, chewy, buttery, and bubbly—all cooked up in a hot cast-iron skillet.
+No fancy equipment, no stress—just warm, fresh and delicious naan bread straight from your own kitchen!

-Naan is a type of flatbread staple in many South Asian and Middle Eastern countries.
-Although it’s associated with Indian cuisine, it actually originated in Persia (now known as Iran).
+If you’re new to Indian cuisine, let me tell you what naan is!
+This delicious flatbread is a staple in many South Asian and Middle Eastern countries.
+While it’s closely tied to Indian food, it actually originated in Persia (modern-day Iran).

 Tandoor Oven

-Naan is cooked in a special oven called a tandoor; tandoor oven is usually made of clay or metal and has been used for ages in places like Central Asia, South Asia, and the Middle East.
-Traditional tandoor ovens use charcoal or wood fire, it is super hot, reaching up to 900°F (482°C), adding a unique smoky flavor to the naan.
-So, the high heat and quick cooking process in the tandoor oven are what make naan so delicious and distinctive.
+Naan is traditionally cooked in a tandoor, a clay or metal oven used for centuries in places like Central Asia, South Asia, and the Middle East.
+Heated with charcoal or wood, tandoors reach temperatures up to 900°F (482°C), giving naan bread its signature smoky flavor.
+The intense heat and quick cooking process make it uniquely delicious.

-Appliance Tip: I used a 12-inch Lodge Cast Iron Skillet.
-It’s a traditional US brand, durable, budget-friendly, and pre-seasoned with 100% natural vegetable oil.
-It offers unparalleled heat retention and even heating.
-You may also use Staub Cast Iron Skillet, which is French made with a much higher price point.
+Shopping Guide: For this recipe, I used a 12-inch Lodge Cast Iron Skillet.
+It’s durable, budget-friendly, and pre-seasoned with 100% natural vegetable oil, offering excellent heat retention and even heating.
+You can also try a Staub Cast Iron Skillet, which is French-made but more expensive.
+If you have an induction stovetop, make sure your cast iron skillet is compatible with it, or you can use a portable propane stove instead.

-- all-purpose flour – gives the bread its structure.
-Depending on the humidity in your kitchen, you might need more or less flour to make a smooth and elastic dough.
+- All-purpose flour – Depending on the humidity in your kitchen, you might need a little more or less flour to get a smooth and elastic dough.

-- plain yogurt – the secret ingredient in this cast iron naan recipe.
-It keeps the dough soft and moist while adding a hint of tanginess to the bread.
+- Plain yogurt – This is the secret to making the dough soft and moist while adding a slight tanginess to the bread.

-Cheesy garlic naan is topped with melted cheese like cheddar cheese (or mozzarella cheese) for a cheesy treat.
+Cheesy Garlic Naan is topped with melted cheese, like cheddar or mozzarella, for a irresistibly cheesy treat.

-Both variations offer a tasty twist on the classic recipe.
-They can be enjoyed alongside various Indian dishes or enjoyed on their own as a snack or appetizer.
+Both versions offer a tasty twist on the classic recipe.
+I love enjoying them with my favorite Indian dishes, or sometimes just on their own as a snack or appetizer.

 The Secret Ingredient For Naan: Yogurt

-- Yogurt helps in the leavening process, adding moisture and tenderness to the dough, making sure that the end result is super soft and fluffy texture that we all love!
+- First off, yogurt helps with the leavening process, adding moisture and tenderness to the dough.
+This ensures the naan turns out soft and fluffy—just the way we love it!

 Plain Yogurt Versus Greek Yogurt

-Both plain yogurt and Greek yogurt work well for making naan bread at home.
-Greek yogurt may result in a denser texture due to its higher protein content and lower moisture content.
+Both plain yogurt and Greek yogurt work great for making naan at home.
+Whenever I use Greek yogurt, I notice the bread has a slightly denser texture because it has more protein and less moisture.

 How To Make Naan